DevExpress-Examples/wpf-data-grid-generate-bands-from-viewmodel-collection/Readme.md

 * [BandTemplateSelector.cs](./CS/GridMVVMBandsSample/BandTemplateSelector.cs) (VB: [BandTemplateSelector.vb](./VB/GridMVVMBandsSample/BandTemplateSelector.vb))
 <!-- default file list end -->

-# How to Bind the WPF GridContol to a Collection of Bands Specified in ViewModel
+# How to Bind the WPF GridControl to a Collection of Bands Specified in ViewModel

 This topic describes how to define bands in a ViewModel and bind them to the GridControl's band collection.